grandseiken/factorio-ultracube/README.md

 * Six tiers of science and a new endgame goal.
 * Multiplayer compatibility.

-## Overview
+# Overview

-This mod makes Factorio significantly more difficult, but in a way that should feel fairly unique.
+This mod makes Factorio quite a bit more difficult, but in a way that should feel fairly unique.

 The player starts with a single extremely useful cube (additional copies cannot be crafted), required as a catalyst in various large bulk-processing steps.
 Everything from research to power generation ultimately depends on it.